the-road-to-learn-react/the-road-to-react/manuscript/react-modern/fragments.md

 ];
 ~~~~~~~

-Fortunately there exists another way of returning siblings elements side-by-side without a top-level element, because the last approach with the array doesn't turn out very readable and becomes verbose with the additional key attribute.
+Fortunately there exists another way of returning sibling elements side-by-side without a top-level element, because the last approach with the array doesn't turn out very readable and becomes verbose with the additional key attribute.
 Another solution is to use a **React fragment**:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~